What is the Petoskey-Harbor Springs Area Community Foundation Scholarship Program?

 Yes.
 You may apply for all of the scholarships for which you are eligible.
 After completing the common application, our application system automatically matches you with scholarships for which you are eligible.

 Do I really need to write separate essays for each scholarship for which I am applying?

 For several scholarships, an essay addressing a certain topic is required.
 In all cases, the essay is your chance to speak directly to the Scholarship Advisory Committee and to let them know why you should receive that scholarship to pursue your continued education.
 In addition to the single page essay, you may include additional paragraphs to address the specifics of the funds to which you’re applying.

 Who should I ask to write a letter of recommendation for me?

 Choose someone who knows you well and who probably won’t be writing letters for many other applicants.
-The appraisal/letter of recommendation can be submitted with your application or mailed directly to the Community Foundation office by the deadline.
-If mailed, send them to Attn: Scholarships, 616 Petoskey Street, Suite 203, Petoskey, MI 49770.
+The appraisal/letter of recommendation can be submitted by you if you already have it in hand, or directly to the scholarship portal by your letter writer.
+They will receive an email inviting them to submit the letter of recommendation on your behalf.

 How do I know who to “thank” for my scholarship?

 Thank you notes are strongly encouraged!
 Send your note to the Community Foundation office, Attn: Scholarships, 616 Petoskey Street, Suite 203, Petoskey, MI 49770, and it will be forwarded to the proper person(s).